inner-whisper/inner-whisper.github.io/_posts/2023-01-02-rails-console-dsl-helpers.markdown

 ```

-Now we can simply use:
+Finally, we can simply use a shortened version of the command on the console:

 ```ruby
 t 'tenant_name_1'